Skip to content

 Software development lifecycle, project management, agile, product thinking.
 More conceptual than 301.
 Exams are typically manageable; the course leans on readings and projects.

-Student tips: - Pairs surprisingly well with 379 — they're both manageable in workload terms and cover different enough material that studying doesn't interfere. - The exam weight is usually low (many versions are take-home or project-based).
-Focus energy on the project.
+Student tips: - Pairs surprisingly well with 379; they're both manageable in workload terms and cover different enough material that studying doesn't interfere. - The exam weight is usually low (many versions are take-home or project-based).
+Focus energy on the project. - Expect a lot of meetings.
+Manage your time carefully: most teams meet TAs at least twice per week (sometimes three times), and you also need regular stakeholder meetings to keep requirements aligned. - The project is directly industry-related.
+Your experience can vary a lot based on stakeholder type (startups, established companies, charities, or individual clients).

 Difficulty: Hard | Workload: Heavy | Industry relevance: Critical